valhalla/valhalla/README.md

 - Dynamic, runtime costing of edges and vertices within the graph via a plugin architecture.
 Should allow for customization and alternate route generation.
 - C++ based API.
 Should allow for cross compilation of the various pieces to enable routing on offline portable devices.
 - A plugin based narrative and manoeuvre generation architecture.
 Should allow for generation that is customized either to the administrative area or to the target locale.
 - Multi-modal and time-based routes.
-Should allow for mixing auto, pedestrian, bike and public transportation in the same route or setting a time by which one must arrive at a location.
+Should allow for mixing auto, pedestrian, bike and public transportation on the same route or setting a time by which one must arrive at a location.

 ## Demo Server

-[FOSSGIS e.V.](https://fossgis.de) hosts a demo server which is open to the public and includes a full planet graph with an [open-source web app](https://github.com/gis-ops/valhalla-app) on https://valhalla.openstreetmap.de.
+[FOSSGIS e.V.](https://fossgis.de) hosts a demo server that is open to the public and includes a full planet graph with an [open-source web app](https://github.com/gis-ops/valhalla-app) on https://valhalla.openstreetmap.de.
 The HTTP API is accessible on a slightly different subdomain, e.g. https://valhalla1.openstreetmap.de/isochrone.
 Usage of the demo server follows the usual fair-usage policy as OSRM & Nominatim demo servers (somewhat enforced by [rate limits](https://github.com/valhalla/valhalla/discussions/3373#discussioncomment-1644713)).

 ## Platform Compatibility